suthernfriend/mikrotik-api/README.md

 You can use any MikroTik command by converting the command in the terminal interface to camelCase

+**All commands (and even new commands that may appear in a future version of RouterOS) are supported!**

 ### Examples:

 - `/system reboot` to `$connectionManager->createRequest()->system->reboot();`